 When the Federal Energy Regulatory Commission passed laws in 1989, 1992 and 1995 limiting their authority to wholesale transactions while encouraging states to assume responsibility in regulation and deregulation, states were left to the own set and change their rates.
 This opened a door allowing considerable abuse of the rate payer, in Massachusetts and elsewhere.

 Massachusetts businesses deregulation law gives local governments a strong hand in serving consumers and the environment.
-The law builds on traditional franchise authorities of local governments to act as “community aggregators” in a deregulated electric industry, and allows communities to administer tens of millions of dollars paid by their citizens for energy efficiency and renewable energy programs.
+The law builds on traditional franchise authorities of local governments to act as “community commercial energy brokers” in a deregulated electric industry, and allows communities to administer tens of millions of dollars paid by their citizens for energy efficiency and renewable energy programs.

 Deregulation in Massachusetts officially began in 1998, involving existing utility providers NSTAR (resulting from the merger of Boston Edison, Commonwealth Edison and Cambridge Edison), Mass Electric and Western Mass Electric.
 The Department of Telecommunications and Energy (DTE) allowed customers the choice of staying on a special discounted rate if they had been receiving electric services prior to deregulation.
 As of 2005, Massachusetts did away with the Standard Offer of Service (SOF) and placed customers automatically on Default Service, which is fully susceptible to market forces resulting from deregulation.